lightning/bolts/02-peer-protocol.md

 The accepting node:
   - MUST use the `temporary_channel_id` of the `open_channel2` message
   - MAY respond with a `funding_satoshis` value of zero.
+  - If it requires the opening node to only use confirmed inputs:
+    - MUST set `require_confirmed_inputs`

+The receiving node:
+  - MUST fail the negotiation if:
+    - `require_confirmed_inputs` is set but it cannot provide confirmed inputs

 #### Rationale